-Different areas in the temporal lobes (mostly on the left side) deal with different aspects of language.
-For instance, the Wernicke area supports your ability to understand words.
-The Broca area, on the other hand, is the one that allows you to produce language or articulate words.
+Language is primarily processed in the temporal lobes–on the sides of your brain, next to you temples, mostly on the left side–and different areas in the temporal lobes deal with different aspects of language.
+For example, the Wernicke area supports your ability to understand words, whereas the Broca area allows you to produce language or articulate words.

-Let’s try a fun brain teaser to help exercise your brain’s language areas…are you ready to stimulate all those neurons in your temporal lobes?
+Let’s try a fun brain teaser to help you exercise a good range of those neurons in your temporal lobes…

 Read each definition and try to find the corresponding word.

-(Answers are below, but don’t check them until you have tried!)
+(Answers are provided below; please don’t check them until you have tried!)

 _________________ = A plant having a permanently woody main stem, usually growing to a high height, and developing branches at some distance from the ground.